Call for power: Indigenous majority-owned wind

 Responding to the Expression of Interest

-It is not mandatory to respond to the EOI; however we strongly encourage all interested parties to reply because it will help us understand the level of interest in our market.
+It is not mandatory to respond to the EOI; however we strongly encourage all interested parties to reply because it will help us assess the market’s interest, ability, and readiness to respond to the RFP. .

-Access to project information on MERX, including updates and future postings, will be available to the public regardless of your participation in the EOI.
+Access to project information on MERX will be available regardless of your participation in the EOI.

 Power Purchase Agreement process

-Key terms of the Power Purchase Agreement (PPA) are expected to be available with the release of the EOI.
-We are also developing a “pro-forma” PPA which will be available in a later phase of the project.
-Details, including the overall PPA process, will be released in later stages of the procurement process.
+Key terms of the Power Purchase Agreement (PPA) are included in the EOI that was released June 13, 2025.
+For more information visit MERX.
+We are also developing a “pro-forma” PPA which is anticipated to be available in a later phase of this procurement.

 Ownership of new transmission interconnection lines